whereswaldon/kfreestyle2d/README.md

 # kfreestyle2d
 Unofficial Kinesis Freestyle 2 Userspace Linux Driver

-**SECURITY NOTICE**: This program must run as root in order to open a raw device file.
-The author is not a security expert, but has made a concerted effort to make the code simple and readable.
-Please audit it before use.
+**SECURITY NOTICE**: This program should not run as root!
+Read the Install instructions for details on how to set the correct permissions on the device files that the driver opens so that it can do so with normal user permissions.

 The Kinesis Freestyle 2 keyboard is a fantastic split keyboard for people who don't want RSI in their wrists.
 It has four multimedia keys on